cn0xroot/RFSec-ToolKit/README.md

 [OpenBTS-UMTS](https://github.com/fairwaves/OpenBTS-UMTS):3G UMTS Data Radio Access Network Node

+[Cellular Infrastructure](https://com.org/projects/cellular-infrastructure):This is a group of Osmocom programs implementing cellular network infrastructure components for GSM, GPRS, EDGE, UMTS, HSPA, LTE and their associated interfaces and protocol stacks.
+[360 Unicorn Team's Demo](https://osmocom.org/projects/cellular-infrastructure/wiki/Accelerate3g5_--_unicornteam)

+[OpenBSC](http://osmocom.org/projects/openbsc):This is a project aiming to create a Free Software, (A)GPL-licensed software implementations for the GSM/3GPP protocol stacks and elements.

+[OsmoBTS](https://osmocom.org/projects/osmobts):OsmoBTS is an Open Source GSM BTS (Base Transceiver Station) with A-bis/IP interface.

 [srsLTE](https://github.com/srsLTE/srsLTE):srsLTE is a free and open-source LTE library for SDR UE and eNodeB developed by SRS

 [srsUE](https://github.com/srsLTE/srsUE):srsUE is a software radio LTE UE developed by SRS .
 It is written in C++ and builds upon the srsLTE library